10 Day Adelaide to Darwin Cheap as Chips

 This trip can be done in the reverse direction Click Here to check it out!!

-“Our Cheap as chips and shoestring trips are a great option for the budget conscious traveller.
-They’re a combination of tours with accommodation included in between at a price that won’t put a huge hole in your wallet.” – Paul – One Stop Adventures Travel Expert
+“Our cheap as chips and shoestring trips are a great option for the budget conscious traveller.
+They’re a combination of tours with accommodation included in between at a price that won’t put a huge hole in your wallet.” – Liz – One Stop Adventures Travel Expert

 - Stay in the underground opal mining town of Coober Pedy